zrwaite/GoogleCloudDDNS/README.md

 Todo:

--   Add script for easier cronjob implementation.
+-   Update filename grabber easier cronjob implementation.
 -   Perhaps make it more abstract for people to fork.